 Jersey City Drug Distribution Attorney · (201) 793-8018

 Whether your charges end up in Superior Court or Municipal Court often depends on the type of narcotic according to the New Jersey Drug Schedule, the amount of drugs found, and whether there was intent to distribute the drugs.
 If you have been charged with a drug offense you most definitely need the experience of a seasoned defense lawyer to represent you through the judicial process.
+Our founding attorney, William A. Proetta, Esq., has handled over 1,000 criminal and municipal court cases throughout his legal career.
+As an experience drug defense lawyer, he can carefully evaluate the strengths and weaknesses of the cases against and provide an aggressive multi-option defense for avoiding these serious consequences.
+We are often able to get more serious indictable drug charges remanded to municipal court or negotiate our client’s admittance into Pre-trial Intervention in Superior Court so that you avoid a conviction altogether.
+If the municipal court has jurisdiction then we will work with the prosecutor to secure you a Conditional Discharge, similar to PTI, or seek to have your charges amended to a less serious charge or dismissed depending on the facts.
 We offer free consultations with a criminal attorney who can answer your questions and we are available 24/7 at (201) 793-8018 or e-mail us today.